jchowdhury82/Used_Car_Price_Predictor/README.md

-## Project overview and major activities
+## Major activities and implementation summary

 **Web Scrape used car listings**
 - Use selenium webdriver plugin on chrome with requests / BeautifulSoup library to scrape used car listings